cfmmoc/cfmmoc/README.md

 Change directory to bin/ using `cd bin/`.

-Run `./cfMMOC` in terminal, and then select cfMMOC-back.
+Run `./cfMMOC` in terminal, and then select cfMMOC-back, 384x210 resolution is used as default in cfMMOC-back, if it is incorrect, see Troubleshooting section.

 Run `./cfMMOC` in a new terminal, and then select cfMMOC-fore, 1280x700 resolution is used as default in cfMMOC-fore, you could change it in `frender.cpp`.

 As `./cfMMOC` runs for the first time, do not select full screen mode in configuration dialog, and 800x600 (or lower) resolution is recommended.
 You could also change that in file `/home/user/.ogre/Ghadamon/ogre.cfg`.
-Sample of `ogre.fgg` is
+Sample of `ogre.cfg` is

 	Render System=OpenGL Rendering Subsystem